 If your business is selling, or planning to sell, to the public via distance selling (through the internet, digital television, catalogue sales, telephone or fax), you should be aware of the rules governing how your sales can be made.
 (These are set down in the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations.)

-In addition to the rules mentioned in our guide to selling goods to consumer and our guide to supplying services to consumers, we’ve outlined here the key additional factors with which you must comply if you’re selling goods remotely.
+In addition to the rules mentioned in our guide terms and conditions for selling to consumers, we’ve outlined here the key additional factors with which you must comply if you’re selling goods remotely.

 You must give consumers ‘prior information’ on your website

 If you’re selling from a website or via an internet-hosted page, this source must clearly state: